paduagroup/pol_openmm/build-openmm.md

     conda install openmm

-Check that `cudatoolkit` has been installed too if you have access to NVIDIA GPUs.

-Eventually install also accessory packages, for example `mdtraj`, `openmm-plumed`.

-It may be necessary to request specific versions of certain packages for compatibility.

 ## Test the installation

     python -m openmm.testInstallation

+Check that `cudatoolkit` has been installed too if you have access to NVIDIA GPUs.

+## Accessory packages and tools

+You may want to install accessory packages, for example `mdtraj`, `openmm-plumed`.

+It may be necessary to request specific versions python or of other dependencies for compatibility.
+You can find that out:

+    conda search <package> --info

+In that case reinstall python and then install the packages.

+    conda install python=3.9

 # Installing from source

-For more control OpenMM can be compiled from source (instructions below).
+This is a more complex procedure but can give more control on versions of libraries or other dependencies.
+Not justified unless it is impossible to install OpenMM out-of-the-box via `conda`.

 ## Finding the version of the CUDA toolkit